 My other research examines mutual experiences, shared representations, and self-other differentiation.

 Although I have extensive experience treating multiple difficulties that can arise in the lives of people between the ages of 3- and 83-years-old, my current interests are primarily in two areas: counseling of college students and problems of prolonged grief.

 Hirsch, P.L. & Sandberg, E.H.
 (2013).
 Development of map construction skills in childhood.
 Journal of Cognition and Development, 14, 397-423.

 Hirsch, P. (in preparation).
-The undivided mind: Co-consciousness and persistent grief.
+Mind and Mourning: Asubjective experience as a mechanism in persistent grief.